EdwardLiuyc/StaticMapping/README.md

 - **using docker to build and run**
 - **use enu instead of utm in multi-traj situation**
 - move inline funtion definitions out of the class declaration
-- sometimes bug at the time of initialising threads (quit directly)
 - add options for registrators, like the filters
 - more robust normal estimate for fast icp
 - use glog or other logging lib instead of print macro